HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-The 50th percentile (median) desktop page loads 463 kilobytes of JavaScript, whereas a median page load on a mobile device sends 427 kilobytes.
+The 50th percentile (median) desktop page loads 463 KB of JavaScript, whereas a median page load on a mobile device sends 427 KB.

 Compared to [2019's results](../2019/javascript#fig-2), this shows an increase of 18.4% in the usage of JavaScript for desktop devices and an increase of 18.9% on mobile devices.
-As we see the trend is towards using more JavaScript over the years, this could slow down the rendering of an application given the additional CPU work.
-It's worth to note that these statistics represent the transferred bytes which could be compressed responses and thus, the actual cost to the CPU could be significantly higher.
+As we see the trend is moving towards using more JavaScript over the years, this could slow down the rendering of an application given the additional CPU work.
+It's worth noting that these statistics represent the transferred bytes which could be compressed responses and thus, the actual cost to the CPU could be significantly higher.

 Let's have a look at how much JavaScript is actually required to be loaded on the page.

 {{ figure_markup(
   image="unused-javascript-bytes-per-page.png",
   caption="Distribution of the amount of unused JavaScript bytes on mobile.", description="Bar chart showing the distribution of unused JavaScript bytes per page.
-The median mobile loads 155 KBs of JavaScript that is unused.
-The 10th, 25th, 50th, 75th, and 90th percentiles for mobile are: 20KB, 64KB, 155KB, 329KB, 598KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=656542402&format=interactive", sheets_gid="1704839581", sql_file="unused_js_bytes_distribution.sql"
+The median mobile loads 155 KB of JavaScript that is unused.
+The 10th, 25th, 50th, 75th, and 90th percentiles for mobile are: 20 KB, 64 KB, 155 KB, 329 KB, 598 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=656542402&format=interactive", sheets_gid="1704839581", sql_file="unused_js_bytes_distribution.sql"
   )
 }}

-The median page loads 155 kilobytes of unused JavaScript and at the 90th percentile, 598 kilobytes of JavaScript are unused.
+The median page loads 155 KB of unused JavaScript and at the 90th percentile, 598 KB of JavaScript are unused.

 {{ figure_markup(
   image="unused-vs-total-javascript.png",
   caption="Percent of JavaScript loaded vs. JavaScript unused on mobile page.", description="Bar chart showing the difference in the loaded JavaScript and the unused JavaScript from the total loaded.
-Out of 427KB of loaded JavaScript on a median mobile page, 155KB is unused.
+Out of 427 KB of loaded JavaScript on a median mobile page, 155 KB is unused.
 36.2% of the total loaded JavaScript goes unused adding to the CPU cost.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=890651092&format=interactive", sheets_gid="1521645399", sql_file="unused_js_bytes_distribution.sql"